-Based on review of our stereographic aerial photograph interpretation, our review of the hillshades derived from 2016 0.5 meter LiDAR and our field observations, no drainage is located near or adjacent to the subject site (Plate 8 Hydrology Map).
-Given our field and office investigations, the stream flooding hazard within the subject site is considered low and it is considered unlikely that stream flooding will impact the proposed development.
+Based on review of our stereographic aerial photograph interpretation, our review of the hillshades derived from 2016 0.5 meter LiDAR and our field observations, a drainage is located in the downslope and southwest of the subject site (Plate 8 Hydrology Map).
+Given our field and office investigations, the stream flooding hazard within the subject lot is considered low and it is considered unlikely that stream flooding will impact the proposed development.
 It is the opinion of GeoStrata that stream flooding hazard should not preclude development at the subject site.
 Proper site grading and drainage plans should be developed for the subject site as a part of the civil engineering design for the site to mitigate the potential for stream flooding to impact and damage planned structures or other planned associated infrastructure.